-When you’re sweating out a hot July, the promise of fresh snowfall, hot cocoa (or toddies) and a chance to finally trot out your favorite sweater can sound pretty darn exotic.
+When you’re sweating out a hot July, the promise of a fresh snowfall, hot cocoa (or toddies), and a chance to finally trot out your favorite sweater can sound pretty darn intoxicating.

 But fast forward to the second week of January, and you might feel like you’ve seen quite enough snow for a while, thanks very much.